Club Rules

 (c) The Committee shall have the power to confer honorary membership on any person who has rendered distinguished service to the Club or the interests represented by it.
 Honorary members shall be relieved of payment of subscription to the Club and shall have the same rights and privileges as full subscribing members.

-(d) The Club must make a list of members and their addresses available for inspection if so requested by the members of the Club or by the Kennel Club.
+(d) The Club must maintain an up-to-date list of members’ names and their addresses, and make the list of names available for inspection if so requested by the members of the Club or by the Kennel Club.

 (e) In the case of new members the submission of a membership application form and in the case of existing members at the date of adoption of these Rules the payment of the next annual subscription, shall be deemed an undertaking to abide by these Rules.